 We, Inas, Jakob and I, are all three series founders.
 We have all done something in social entrepreneurship and have already seen that it can really make a difference.
 This is a passion that unites us.
 We then got together more by chance, when we had all just finished a project at the same time and were looking for new shores.

-We continued to aim to change the world through sustainable entrepreneurship.
-At that time there were around 350 "sustainable funds", of which only three were actually really sustainable.
-Today there are 800 funds that are sustainable on paper and yet only three are truly sustainable.
-That was a point for us: let's do this.
-We were then ultimately linked through mutual friends and then found each other in this way.
+We still had the goal of changing the world with sustainable entrepreneurship.
+At that time, there were about 350 "sustainable funds", but only three of them were really sustainable.
+Today, there are 800 funds that are sustainable on paper and yet only three are truly sustainable.
+That was a point for us: let's tackle this.
+In the end, we were connected through mutual friends and found each other in this way.

 What can we expect from you in the future?

 The goal is to direct a lot of money in the right direction and thus to have a positive impact.
-We have written on our nose that we will be Europe's largest financial platform for sustainable thinking and have set our sights on the target of 1 million customers.
+We have set ourselves the goal of becoming Europe's largest financial platform for sustainable thinking and have set a target of 1 million customers.
 We currently have 87.000 customers.
-It's going very fast right now.
-Not only do they want to stay in Germany, they also want to work across national borders.
-An incredibly strong community has emerged so far and we are growing mainly through the Friends refer friends channel.
-That is why we are always happy to receive recommendations.
+Things are moving very fast right now.
+We don't just want to stay in Germany, but also work across national borders.
+So far, an incredibly strong community has emerged and we are growing primarily through the Friends Recruit Friends channel.
+That's why we are always happy about recommendations.

-Click here it's about sustainable banking at Tomorrow Bank
+Click here for sustainable banking at Tomorrow Bank